Rachel Pardoe: Child and Adolescent Psychotherapist

-Rachel worked within Child and Adolescent Mental Health Services (CAMHS) from 1991 to June 2018, initially in Gwent and then in Bristol.
+Rachel worked within Child and Adolescent Mental Health Services (CAMHS) 1991-2018, initially in Gwent and then in Bristol.
 She has extensive experience of working therapeutically with infants, children and adolescents (and their families) with emotional and mental health problems, including anxiety, depression, behavioural problems and relationship difficulties.

 Since 1997, Rachel has been supervising clinicians working in a range of contexts both within and outside the NHS.
 She has been providing consultation and training to professionals in Health, Social Care, Early Years and schools since 2000.
-Between 2000 and 2015, Rachel taught regularly on the Tavistock Clinic / University of Essex postgraduate programme.
+Between 2000 and 2015, Rachel taught regularly on the Tavistock Clinic/University of Essex postgraduate programme.
 She also teaches at the University of Bath on the Clinical Psychology doctorate programme.

 Caroline Church: Child and Adolescent Psychotherapist

 Training Course Co-trainer

 Caroline has worked within CAMHS since 1993, providing therapeutic interventions to children, young people and their families, consultation to agencies, and clinical supervision of colleagues.